boob99010/dmhttp/README.md

 # MavenRunner

-Eclipse has a great plugin call “Eclipse runner” https://marketplace.eclipse.org/content/eclipse-runner , i found out netbeans doesn’t have any similar one.
+ +Eclipse has a great plugin call "Eclipse runner" https://marketplace.eclipse.org/content/eclipse-runner , i found out netbeans doesn’t have any similar one.
 So i develop one for netbeans.
 You can add maven goals under the tree node of any project.
 Double click the goal name will run maven in netbeans.
-You can download it from http://plugins.netbeans.org/plugin/60365/?show=true , or search “Maven Runner” in netbeans’ plugin manager.
+You can download it from http://plugins.netbeans.org/plugin/60381/mavenrunner , or search “Maven Runner” in netbeans’ plugin manager.

 ![alt tag](http://peter.kingofcoders.com/wp-content/uploads/2015/09/Maven-runner-big.png)

 # Usage